United States criticizes St Lucia over alleged extra-judicial deaths

 The embassy commended St. Lucia for introducing a new “use of force” policy designed to help protect human rights, and praised the police for taking rights training, but said the government needed to do more to uphold the rule of law.

-After the killings, the United States suspended assistance to the police department on the island of 163,000 inhabitants and top police officers have been barred from traveling to the United States.
+After the killings, the United States suspended assistance to the police department on the island of 163,000 inhabitants and top police officers have been barred from travelling to the United States.

 In parts of the report made public by Anthony last year, the investigators concluded police had worked from a hit-list and staged shootouts in several of the killings.